Every Harry Potter fan knows the most famous train platform in the world: Platform 9 and 3/4!

 Harry Potter Shop

-Inside are stationery supplies, wands, scarves, bags, books, key chains…and on and on!
+Inside are stationery supplies, wands, house scarves, bags, books, key chains…and on and on!

 Be sure to check out our definitive post on all Harry Potter London film locations.